Kottiyoor Wildlife Sanctuary

-Kottiyoor Wildlife Sanctuary is Wildlife Sanctuary located in Kannur district of Kerala, India.
+Kottiyoor Wildlife Sanctuary is Wildlife Sanctuary located in Eastern Hilly Areas in Kannur district of Kerala, India.
 Situated near to other sanctuaries in Kerala and Karnataka, the Kottiyoor Wildlife Sanctuary is rich in biodiversity and rich flora and fauna.

 History

 As per government order numbers G.O(MS)No.17/2011/F&WL, Kottiyoor reserve forest, a part of Nilgiri Biosphere Reserve was declared as Kottiyoor Wildlife Sanctuary on 1 March 2011.

 Description

 Kottiyoor Wildlife Sanctuary is a wildlife sanctuary located in Kottiyoor village in Kannur district of Kerala.
 This wildlife sanctuary is located close to the Aralam Wildlife Sanctuary and the Wayanad Wildlife Sanctuary in Kerala and Brahmagiri Wildlife Sanctuary in Karnataka.
 Forests in the sanctuary include evergreen forests, semi-evergreen forests, deciduous forests and grasslands.
 The Bavali River, a tributary of Valapattanam River flows through the boundaries of the sanctuary.